28 Things to Do in Banff National Park (in 2023)

 This private shuttle from Banff to the Calgary Airport is also a great option.

-Keep in mind though that there is no train route between Banff and Calgary.
+Note that there is no train route between Banff and Calgary.

-How to get around Banff
+How to Get Around Banff

 If you plan on going the rental car route, then you’ll find sourcing parking spots is a breeze.
 The town of Banff itself has a ton of street parking and parking lots and many of the hikes and attractions have parking as well.